High Blood Pressure – Blood Pressure Monitoring At Home

 What equipment do I need to measure my blood pressure?

-The aneroid monitor has a gauge that is read by looking at a pointer on a dial.
+The aneroid monitor manually checks your blood pressure.
+It has a gauge that is read by looking at a pointer on a dial.
 The cuff is placed around your upper arm and inflated by hand, by squeezing a rubber bulb.

-The aneroid monitor also has some disadvantages.
-First, it is a complicated device that can easily be damaged and become less accurate.
-The device is also difficult to use if it doesn’t have the special feature–a metal ring–that makes it easier to put the cuff on.
-In addition, the rubber bulb that inflates the cuff may be difficult to squeeze.
-This type of monitor
+There are some drawbacks to the aneroid monitor.
+It is a complex device that can be damaged easily and become less accurate.
+The device may be hard to use if it doesn’t have a metal ring to tighten the cuff.
+This is what makes it easier to put on the cuff.
+Additionally, the rubber bulb that inflates the cuff may be hard to squeeze.
+This type of monitor may not be best for hearing-impaired people, because of the need to listen to your heartbeat through the stethoscope.

-The digital monitor is easier to use than the aneroid unit.
-It has a gauge and stethoscope in one unit, and the numbers are easy to read.
-It also has an error indicator, and deflation is automatic.
 Inflation of the cuff is either automatic or manual, depending on the model.
-This blood pressure monitoring device is good for hearing-impaired patients, since there is no need to listen to heart sounds through the stethoscope.
+Deflation is automatic.
+Digital monitors are good for hearing-impaired patients, since there is no need to listen to your heartbeat through the stethoscope.

-A disadvantage of the digital monitor is that the accuracy is changed by body movements or an irregular heart rate.
-In addition, the monitor requires batteries.
-Some models are designed for use with the left arm only.
-This may make them hard for some patients to use.
-Finally, some digital monitors are expensive.
+There are some drawbacks to the digital monitor.
+Body movements or an irregular heart rate can affect its accuracy.
+Some models only work on the left arm.
+This can make them hard for some patients to use.
+Digital monitors are more expensive.
 They range in price from about $50 to more than $100.
+They also require batteries.

 How do I know if my monitor is accurate or if I am using it correctly?